J-Saraks/osbot-cli-user-pass-gen/README.md

 2. Input email suffix if you want to add it (example: @gmail.com)
 3. Check the box if you want bank pin or not
 4. Press generate.
+5. Make accounts with the data generated
-5. Copy the generated account data and input into OSBots CLI.
+6. Copy the generated account data and input into OSBots CLI.

 ## To-do List: